iSEngLab/STP/README.md

 pip install --force-reinstall -r requirements.txt
 ```

+or use `pip install --ignore-installed -r requirements.txt` if you wish to ignore the installed packages.

 Note:
 If using the latest Python version (namely 3.12, as per mid-January), it may not yet be supported for Pytorch, thus the installation would fail.
 The solution would be to downgrade Python.
 For easier Python version management, [`pyenv`](https://github.com/pyenv/pyenv) allows to switch between multiple Python versions: `pyenv local 3.11.7`, then allowing to run `pyenv exec python -m venv venv-stp` using the desired version.